nnja/practical_python/website/content/02_data_types/30_lists.md

 Let's create a few lists to see how they work.

-An empty list can be created in two ways.
+You can create a list in two ways.
 The first, by calling the `list()` method.
-More commonly, it's created with two empty brackets `[]`.
+More commonly, you create the list with two empty brackets `[]`.
 Don't forget to check the type of the list with the `type()` built-in function.

 ```python
 >>> list()